Senz-GauBacCuc/WarehouseManagementSys/README.txt

 DATABASE setting:
-	+ Use file WarehouseManagementDB.dacpac to import the fully data in database Login Account:
+	+ Use file WarehouseManagementDB_Backup.bacpac to import the fully data in database Login Account:
 	Admin Account:
 		Admin